-The blueprint for safety Supplement INFORMATION PURPOSE: A prosecutor needs... if the interviewer has no skill or ability in these areas.
-Any potential barrier or issue of this type should be noted so that the prosecutor is aware of it before trial.
-The prosecutor needs to know if there might be a claim that the officer did not get the information correct because the witness did not understand what was being said.
+INFORMATION PURPOSE: A prosecutor needs officer did not get the information correct because the witness did not understand what was being said.
 This information may also help explain to a jury a statement that might otherwise appear to be a prior inconsistent statement.
-Connections, if any, between ...to know the family ties, friendship, and employment connections parties and witnesses of people present.
+Connections, if any, between parties and witnesses to know the family ties, friendship, and employment connections of people present.
 Such relationships can sometimes bias or prejudice a person for or against another.
 The bias or prejudice of a witness for or against one of the parties is something both the prosecutor and defense attorney are entitled to show at trial.
 Relationships, such as gang affiliations, can also be called upon to intimidate witnesses.
 Therefore, such relationships should be documented in police reports so that the prosecutor is aware of them before trial.
-Statements by victims and/or ...to know who can testify to what at a trial.
-The more witnesses, witnesses, including children the stronger the case.
+Statements by victims and/or witnesses, including children to know who can testify to what at a trial.
+The more witnesses, the stronger the case.
 Statements of witnesses other than the victim help a prosecutor corroborate the victim's or suspect's versions of the event and evaluate the strength and seriousness of the case.
 Such statements can address the number one problem in domestic violence cases: the victim not wanting to testify.
 If the witnesses are children, their statements may help a prosecutor determine if any intervention in addition to the criminal process is needed.
-At trial, the prosecutor may be able to use a detailed witness statement to refresh the recollection of a forgetful witness or impeach the testimony of a witness who is testifying differently than his/her statement to police. ... the suspect's account of events.
-The suspect's statement to Statements by suspects police will commit him/her to a version of events (e.g., who made first physical contact) and to any defenses (e.g., self-defense).
+At trial, the prosecutor may be able to use a detailed witness statement to refresh the recollection of a forgetful witness or impeach the testimony of a

+INFORMATION PURPOSE: A prosecutor needs witness who is testifying differently than his/her statement to police.
+Statements by suspects the suspect's account of events.
+The suspect's statement to police will commit him/her to a version of events (e.g., who made first physical contact) and to any defenses (e.g., self-defense).
 The suspect's statement to police will aid the trial prosecutor in showing intent and motivation (e.g., jealousy), countering any defenses (e.g., accident), or countering any mitigation (e.g., remorse) offered at sentencing.
+Statements made by the suspect while still at the scene will help the officer to focus the investigation at the scene on observations or evidence that supports or refutes the suspect's version of events.